 Alert

-YCCC will be closed from Wednesday, November 27th through Sunday, December 1st in observance of the Thanksgiving holiday.
+YCCC will be closed on Tuesday, December 24th and Wednesday, December 25th.
 We hope you have a wonderful holiday filled with gratitude and joy.
-Classes and regular operations will resume on Monday, December 2nd.
+Regular operations will resume on Thursday, December 26th.

 Legal Studies